Other Specified Anxiety Disorder

 Anxiety can often cause physical symptoms, such as the following:

-If you’re experiencing symptoms of anxiety that are causing you distress or interfering with your life, consider discussing these concerns with your healthcare provider.
+If you’re experiencing symptoms an other specified anxiety disorder that are causing you distress or interfering with your life, consider discussing these concerns with your healthcare provider.
 After ruling out any physical illnesses, they can refer you to a mental health professional who can assess your symptoms.

 Causes

 The exact cause of anxiety disorders are unknown.
-However, they are thought to involve a combination of psychological, developmental, genetic, and environmental factors.
+However, specified anxiety disorders are thought to involve a combination of psychological, developmental, genetic, and environmental factors.

-Several of the risk factors associated with anxiety disorders are included below:
+Several of the risk factors associated with other specified anxiety disorders are included below:

 If you’ve experienced a traumatic event, you may experience heightened sensitivity to perceived dangers.
 Certain stimuli (called “triggers”), such as smells, sounds, or feelings that are reminiscent of your trauma, can cause painful memories to resurface suddenly.
 These events may cause overwhelming feelings of anxiety or panic.

-If some or all these risk factors apply to you, it doesn’t necessarily mean you will develop an anxiety disorder.
+If some or all these risk factors apply to you, it doesn’t necessarily mean you will develop any other specified anxiety disorder.
 Instead, having multiple risk factors increases the likelihood that you, compared with the rest of the general population, may develop an anxiety disorder at some point.

 Treatments

-The most common approaches for addressing anxiety include a combination of talk therapy, medication, and self-care, which may help you develop greater self-awareness, build healthier coping strategies, and manage symptoms more effectively.
+The most common approaches for addressing any other specified anxiety disorder in the DSM include a combination of talk therapy, medication, and self-care, which may help you develop greater self-awareness, build healthier coping strategies, and manage symptoms more effectively.

 Therapy

 Cognitive behavioral therapy (CBT) is an evidence-based psychotherapy3 (talk therapy) modality that emphasizes the interconnection of thoughts, feelings, and behaviors.
-Cognitive behavioral therapists may help clients learn to cope with stressors more effectively by addressing maladaptive thoughts and unhelpful behaviors.
+Cognitive behavioral therapists may help clients learn to cope with stressors that you’ve identified more effectively by addressing maladaptive thoughts and unhelpful behaviors.
 CBT is generally used as a short-term therapy to provide clients with strategies to address anxiety on their own.
-Many studies suggest that CBT can significantly improve symptoms of anxiety
+Many studies suggest that CBT can significantly improve symptoms of anxiety.

 As a subset of CBT, exposure and response prevention therapy (ERP) is often effective in treating anxiety and related disorders.
 Exposure therapy involves therapist-guided, gradual exposure to feared stimuli to increase tolerance and reduce avoidant behaviors.